copeugne/Hackathon-AISummit/README.md

 ## 💡 Our Solution: SwiftDispatch for SAMU

-**SwiftDispatch** is an AI-powered tool designed to streamline emergency dispatch for SAMU regulators by:
+**EmerSwift** is an AI-powered tool designed to streamline emergency dispatch for SAMU regulators by:

 * **Rapid Triage:** Quickly assessing patient conditions based on critical information.
 * **Intelligent Hospital Redirection:** Suggesting optimal hospitals based on patient needs and real-time data.